CodeupClassroom/git-intro/git-intro.md

 - commiting: creating a snapshot in time of changes to lines on files
 - pushing: upload a new commits to your remote repository
 - connect a remote: telling a local repo where code should go when you push

+## Workflow
+- "git init" once at the beginning of the project
+- create a file called index.html and add a bunch of work
+- "git add index.html"
+- "git commit -m 'this is the message that describes the work'"
+- Do new work.
+Add/remove lines of code, add/remove files
+- "git add about.html"
+- "git commit -m 'created the about me page'"